The Very First Cricket World Cup Final, Australia v West Indies, 21 June 1975

 Nor did I remark upon the England team score of 334/4, which was a very high score in those days, albeit in 60 overs rather than the now-standard 50.

 Even more remarkable, but absent from my comments, was the paltry India score in reply, 132/3 in 60 overs, with Sunil Gavaskar on the mother of all go slows, scoring 36 not out in 174 balls.
-He must have decided that India stood no chance and he would have a bit of batting practice instead.
+Possibly he decided that India stood no chance and he would have a bit of batting practice instead.
+Either that or the Little Master didn’t fancy this one day stuff and indulged in a bit of satyagraha.

 Below is a highlights reel from that match, upon which you will hear the voices of Richie Benaud and Jim Laker: